theonesp/cap_leak_index/README.md

-# Is capillary leak index (CLI) a marker of severity of illness in sepsis?
+# Is volume leak index (VLI) a marker of severity of illness in sepsis?
-Study to test if capillary leak index (CLI) is a marker of severity of illness in sepsis.
+Study to test if volume leak index (VLI) is a marker of severity of illness in sepsis.
  - Sepsis is an important cause of morbidity and mortality.
  - Capillary leak, the escape of protein-rich fluid leaks out of vessels into organs, is an important part of sepsis.
  - CLI can be estimated by the change in hematocrit after IV fluids.